“Everything Old Is New Again”

-Nestlé Purina recently introduced NeuroCare™, a dog food that they market as a possible aid in the control of seizures in epileptic dogs – as well as a benefit to memory retention in elderly forgetful canines.
+Nestlé Purina recently introduced NeuroCare™, a dog food that they market as an aid in the control of seizures in epileptic dogs – as well as beneficial to memory retention in elderly forgetful canines.

-The NeuroCare™ diet relies on a belief shared by many that medium chain triglyceride oils (MCTs) found in coconut oil (15%), palm kernel oil (7.9%), cheese (7.3%), butter (6.8%) , milk (6.9%) and yogurt (6.6%) can have beneficial effects controlling seizures in humans with drug-resistant epilepsy. ( read here & here ) There are also some preliminary studies that the presence of these oils might improve the mental abilities of humans suffering from Alzheimer’s disease. (read here) These are attributes of ketogenic diets. (read here)
+The NeuroCare™ diet relies on a theory that medium chain triglyceride oils (MCTs), the ones found in coconut oil (15%), palm kernel oil (7.9%), cheese (7.3%), milk (6.9%) butter (6.8%) and yogurt (6.6%) have beneficial effects in controlling seizures of dogs with drug-resistant epilepsy. (read here & here) There are also some preliminary studies that these oils might improve the mental abilities of people suffering from Alzheimer’s disease. (read here) These are also possible attributes of ketogenic diets. (read here)

-Purina markets NeuroCare™ as being rich in EPA and DHA, Omega-3 fatty acids (PUFAs) as well as MCTs to help support “brain health” and adds extra antioxidant Vitamins E & C to “support a healthy immune system”.
-Not all research supports those statements but some does. ( read here ) However the prestigious Cochrane Review reviewed all PUFA studies and found no real evidence that omega-3 PUFAs slowed or prevented mental decline. ( read here ) Cochrane’s evaluation of the effectiveness of PUFAs in improving refractory epilepsy in humans was a bit better. ( read here ) As far as PUFA’s positive effects on canine epilepsy, one Brazilian veterinarian thought that Omega-3 fatty acids helped his Great Dane patient ( read here ); but a UK trial in 15 epileptic dogs found PUFAs ineffective. ( read here ) Purina also make the “brain health” claim – laced with glowing testimonials – for their Pro Plan Bright Mind Adult 7+ dog food.
-But they give no scientific evidence or data to back that up either.
+Purina markets NeuroCare™ as being rich in EPA and DHA, omega-3 fatty acids (PUFAs) as well as MCTs to help support “brain health” and adds extra antioxidant Vitamins E & C to “support a healthy immune system”.
+Not all research supports those statements but some does. (read here) However the prestigious Cochrane Review reviewed all PUFA studies and found no real evidence that omega-3 PUFAs slowed or prevented mental decline. (read here) Cochrane’s evaluation of the effectiveness of PUFAs in improving refractory epilepsy in humans was better. (read here) As far as PUFA’s positive effects on canine epilepsy, one Brazilian veterinarian thought that Omega-3 fatty acids helped his Great Dane patient (read here); but a UK trial in 15 epileptic dogs found PUFAs ineffective. (read here) Purina also make the “brain health” claim – accompanied by glowing testimonials – for their Pro Plan Bright Mind Adult 7+ dog food.
+But they provide no evidence or data to back that up either.
 Hills a competitor of Purina, once did a study that added extra MCTs, fish oil and carnitine to their dog food – probably during the development of their “Age Defying” Adult 7+ and Adult 11+ dog food line.
-But they ended up only increasing the carnitine level.
+However, they ended up only increasing the carnitine level.
 I am unsure why they did that because quality meat is rich in carnitine. (read here) Trends in dog food composition usually follow closely behind the latest human dietary trends and fads you read about in the popular press.